-I'm excited to be able to offer two brands of moissanite: Forever One™ by Charles & Colvard, and Supernova™ by Moissanite International.
-Both are great companies, offering gorgeous stones in a range of color grades and price points.
-Which one you choose is truly a personal choice -- you'll have to weigh which factors are most important to you.
-Here's a summary and background of each, in order from most expensive to least expensive:
+We're excited to be able to offer beautiful moissanites from three different companies!
+Two brands of white moissanite are available: Forever One™ by Charles & Colvard, and Supernova™ by Moissanite International.
+Both are great companies, offering gorgeous stones in a range of white color grades and price points.
+The third company, Iconic Moissanite, is my own brand of grey moissanite.
+Which brand you choose is truly a personal choice -- you'll have to weigh which factors are most important to you.
+Below is a summary and background of each white moissanite option:

 The Forever One is by North Carolina based company, Charles & Colvard.
 Their stones are made in the USA, which may or may not be of importance to some clients.
 They were also the original creators of gem-quality moissanite, and have been producing it for over 20 years.
 Because they were the originators, they have greater brand name recognition.
 Their colorless stones grade in the D-E-F range, according to the diamond color grading scale.
-(If you're unfamiliar with color gradings or how the scale works, check out GIA's website for a full explanation.)
-The Forever One DEF is the most expensive moissanite option.
+(If you're unfamiliar with color gradings or how the scale works, read The 4 C's to learn more.

 The Supernova is by Australian based company, Moissanite International.
 In decades past, Charles & Colvard was the only maker of moissanite since they held the patent.
 In 2016 their patent expired, thus opening the gates for other competitors.
 Moissanite International has been developing and fine-tuning their stones in anticipation of the patent ending.
 Their stones are stunning, and are truly on par with those from Charles & Colvard.
-The Supernovas also grade in the colorless D-E-F range, so they're comparative to the Forever One D-E-F. However, the Supernovas come in at a lower price point than those from C&C. The Supernovas have an excellent cut -- I actually think some shapes are a bit nicer than those from C&C. For example, the Supernova pear cuts have less of the bow tie effect. ("Bow ties" are dark spots in a stone's cut where light doesn't reflect properly back up to the eye, thus creating less brilliance in areas of the stone.)
-However, I actually prefer the emerald cut Forever One, so it really depends upon the shape.
-Supernovas are being cut to order, and they ship from overseas, so their lead time can be a bit longer.
-I'm trying to keep a couple of each size/cut in stock, but it's possible a ring featuring a Supernova may take an extra 2-3 weeks.
-You can always email me before ordering to see if I have the size/shape in stock you plan to order.
+The Supernovas also grade in the colorless D-E-F range, so they're comparative to the Forever One D-E-F. However, the Supernovas come in at a lower price point than those from C&C. To learn more about the cut of the round Supernova and how it compares to the Forever One round, see this blog post.

 ◇ Do you only like an icier/bluer stone, or do you prefer a little warmth?